Key Takeaways

 - Technological needs, such as a computer or internet access

-There are a few important caveats to note on qualified expenses.
+There are a few important details to keep in mind about qualified expenses.

-- The school must be accredited for these expenses to be considered qualified.
+- The school must be accredited for these expenses to qualify.

-- Room and board expenses are limited to either the cost of the school's allowance for room and board or the cost of living in on-campus housing, whichever is greater.
+- Room and board costs are limited to the school’s allowance or the cost of on-campus housing, whichever is higher.

-- The books, supplies and technology you purchase must be specifically for your studies.
+- Books, supplies, and technology must be required for your studies.

 Can You Use a 529 to Pay for Study Abroad?

-Where does studying abroad fit into this?
-The good news is that you can use your 529 money to pay for some of the expenses associated with studying in a foreign country.
+So how does studying abroad fit in?
+The good news is that you can use your 529 funds to cover some expenses related to studying in another country.

-As long as the academic institution you plan to attend outside of the U.S. is eligible to participate in federal student aid programs, you can use your 529 money to pay for qualified education expenses.
-You may be able to determine if your chosen school qualifies by checking the U.S. Department of Education's list of international schools that participate in federal student aid programs.2
+If the school outside the United States is eligible to participate in federal student aid programs, you can use your 529 funds for qualified education expenses.
+You can check the U.S. Department of Education’s list of international schools that take part in federal student aid programs to confirm eligibility.2

 What Study Abroad Costs Are Not Qualified?

-- Travel to and from your educational institution, including air travel, train tickets, cab fare and public transportation
+- Travel to and from your school, including airfare, train tickets, taxis, and public transportation

-- Sports and activity fees that are not part of the basic curriculum
+- Sports or activity fees not required as part of your coursework

 - Foreign transaction fees

-You must be at least a half-time student in order to be able to use your 529 money penalty-free for qualified expenses.
-If you decide to stay in your host country over summer break without taking any classes, you likely cannot use your 529 funds to pay for room and board, even if those were qualified expenses during the academic year.
+You must be enrolled at least part-time to use 529 funds without penalties for qualified expenses.
+If you stay in your host country during a break without taking classes, you likely cannot use 529 funds for room and board during that time.

 Getting Started With a 529 College Savings Plan

-Setting money aside is one way to help prepare for your or your child's future education.
-With 529 plans, you can also enjoy tax-advantaged growth and withdrawals for qualified education expenses, even if the student in question hopes to study outside the U.S. To learn more about opening a 529 college savings plan, consider speaking with a registered financial representative.
+Setting aside money can help you prepare for future education costs.
+A 529 plan allows your savings to grow with tax advantages and can be used for qualified expenses, even if the student plans to study outside the United States.
+To learn more about opening a 529 college savings plan, consider speaking with a registered representative.

 Sources